fkooman/php-saml-sp/README.md

 # Introduction

-This library allows adding SAML Service Provider (SP) support to your PHP web application and interface with SAML Identity Providers (IdPs).
+A SAML Service Provider (SP) with an easy API to use SAML authentication from your existing PHP applications.

+It is quite similar to [simpleSAMLphp](https://simplesamlphp.org/), but only focuses on SAML (SP) support.

-**NOTE**: this library did NOT receive a comprehensive security audit.
+**NOTE**: this project did NOT receive a comprehensive security audit.
 Do **NOT** use it in production until there is a 1.0 release!

 # Why

-I wanted to have a minimal implementation of a SAML SP library.
-Existing (PHP) software either has a much larger scope, or tries to conform fully to the SAML specification.
-This library only tries to implement the minimum amount to work with (most) real world deployed IdPs, and be secure at all times.
+There are various options for integrating SAML in your PHP application.
+However, most are either (very) complicated, include too many (useless) features, have hard requirements on [Apache]() and are not easy to package for server operating systems like CentOS/Fedora and/or Debian.

+We only need SAML SP support, so there is no need to include any IdP features, or other (obsolete) authentication protocols.

+In addition, we only implement what is actually used "in the field" and that which is secure.
+So you won't find SHA-1 support or insecure encryption.

 # Features